 Our peer support volunteers have lived experience of diabetes and a passion to support others.
-To get involved with our peer support groups, we would conduct a Criminal Records Check and you would be asked to complete our training.
+To get involved with our peer support groups, we'll conduct a Criminal Records Check and you'll be asked to complete our training.
 We have lots of resources to support our groups and a large network of existing groups who offer a warm welcome and ongoing support as well.

-If you are interested in volunteering for an existing peer support group or you would like more information about setting up a new peer support group in your area, then please get in touch with us via the details above.
+If you are interested in volunteering for an existing peer support group or you would like more information about setting up a new peer support group in your area, then please get in touch with us.

-Our speaker volunteers give talks to a wide range of people from community groups, local organisations/ companies, schools and at Diabetes UK events.
+Our Speaker Volunteers give talks to a wide range of people, including community groups, local organisations, schools and at Diabetes UK events.
 Sometimes, we will get in touch with you to tell you about someone in your area who is interested in having a speaker, but you can also approach people yourself to offer awareness talks.

 Our speakers are provided with presentation resources and training.
-To become a speaker we would require attendance at our training session and two references for our safer recruitment processes.
+To become a speaker you'll attend our training session and provide two references for our safer recruitment processes.